Community Forge

 Thermal Regulation:

-V. Judging Criteria
+IV.
+Judging Criteria

 Bonus Challenges:

-VI.
-References & Inspiration
+V. References & Inspiration

 Contestants should research these examples to understand the project's vision: